MI-IFM/BenjaminDSmith/README.md

 My research focuses on the politics of trade and foreign investment, investor-state dispute settlement (ISDS), and financial services.
 Broadly speaking, I am interested in the institutions that regulate the global economic system.

-The research I have conducted on foreign investment has been reported by **[The NY Times](https://www.nytimes.com/2018/10/10/business/us-china-investment-cfius.html), [Huff Post](https://www.huffingtonpost.ca/2019/04/30/isds-canada-trade-ccpa_a_23719635/), [The Globe and Mail](https://www.theglobeandmail.com/business/commentary/article-canadian-investors-need-to-stop-suing-foreign-governments-over/), [Bilaterals.org](https://www.bilaterals.org/?canadian-mining-companies-are)**, and others.
+The research I have conducted on foreign investment has been reported on by **[The NY Times](https://www.nytimes.com/2018/10/10/business/us-china-investment-cfius.html), [Huff Post](https://www.huffingtonpost.ca/2019/04/30/isds-canada-trade-ccpa_a_23719635/), [The Globe and Mail](https://www.theglobeandmail.com/business/commentary/article-canadian-investors-need-to-stop-suing-foreign-governments-over/), [Bilaterals.org](https://www.bilaterals.org/?canadian-mining-companies-are)**, and others.

 I have also published several articles on U.S. trade policy in **[The National Interest](https://nationalinterest.org/profile/ben-smith)**.